 As an ISP, you should demand that your customers use complex passwords and should offer two-factor authentication.
 Passwords should be set to expire regularly.
 Maintain a password policy history for each client to ensure absolute control.

-The first thing to do as a provider to customers who send large amounts of email, is ensure your customers are following the MAAWG Sender Best Current Practices, which are best common practices for electronic communications i to reduce messaging abuse.
+The first thing to do as a provider to customers who send large amounts of email is to ensure your customers are following the MAAWG Sender Best Current Practices, which are the best common practices for electronic communications to reduce messaging abuse.

 Contract with your customers to help prevent spam

 ISPs should require that all their clients maintain a secure environment on their networks and within the services they offer.
 These should be outlined in the client’s contractual obligations, and clients must be legally obliged to notify the provider immediately if they receive reports of spam or any other issues.

 It makes sense to restrict the rights of new customers to your network.
 Only trusted accounts should be granted wider access as your trust in them grows.
 Restrictions can include:

 IPv6 provides so many addresses, there is no reason to share a single IP address with multiple customers.
 Each customer and each website should have its own unique address.
 This makes it far easier to track the source of abuse and makes it possible to block the offending customer, without blocking everyone else on the same host.

 Stay on top of IP blacklisting